-I remember ringing my grandmother (my father’s mother) and telling her the news, and her excitement as she told me how delighted she was.
+I remember ringing my grandmother (my father’s mother).
+Telling her the news, and her excitement as she told me how delighted she was.
 This was the first family member (other than my two sisters) who had been genuinely excited for me and who had actually said congratulations and her support warmed my heart immensely.

-We were surprisingly traditional when it came to our big day, for a non-traditional couple – perhaps this is a result of both of us having always wanted to get married but never being sure whether it would ever eventuate!
+We were surprisingly traditional when it came to our big day, for a non-traditional couple.
+Perhaps this resulted from both of us having always wanted to get married but never being sure whether it would ever eventuate!

-We spent the night before our wedding apart, I spent the night with my family, and Shan having her bridesmaids stay at our house.
-Both of us, along with our bridal parties, got ready in the beautiful cottage at Inglewood Estate, but we didn’t want to see each other’s dresses, or our hair and make-up before our reveal.
-This took some negotiating by our bridesmaids as the two bridal parties moved around the cottage for photos and as we got ready, but it meant that we got to spend the morning (prior to getting dressed) together, keeping each other calm, with all of our bridesmaids together as well.
+We spent the night before our wedding apart.
+I spent the night with my family, and Shan having her bridesmaids stay at our house.
+Together with our bridal parties, both of us got ready in the beautiful cottage at Inglewood Estate.
+But we didn’t want to see each other’s dresses or our hair and make-up before our reveal.
+This took some negotiating by our bridesmaids as the two bridal parties moved around the cottage for photos and as we got ready.
+Still, it meant that we got to spend the morning (before getting dressed) together.
+Keeping each other calm, with all of our bridesmaids together as well.

-It was also really important to both of us that we had our dads walk us down the aisle, and there were definitely points in time where Amy was unsure whether this would be a possibility, or whether her parents were going to be there on our wedding day at all.
-We were so fortunate to have a number of people offer to walk her down the aisle if need be.
-In the end, this was a dream that ended up eventuating, and we were really grateful that we could incorporate those ‘traditional’ elements into a ceremony that was very much our own.
+It was also really important to both of us that we had our dads walk us down the aisle.
+There were definitely points in time where Amy was unsure whether this would be a possibility or whether her parents were going to be there on our wedding day at all.
+We were so fortunate to have many people offer to walk her down the aisle if need be.
+In the end, this was a dream that ended up eventuating.
+And we were really grateful that we could incorporate those ‘traditional’ elements into a ceremony that was very much our own.

-We also had both our families involved in our wedding party, I had my two sisters as bridesmaids and Shan’s maid of honor was her twin sister.
-We also had two of Shan’s younger sisters as our junior bridesmaids, and Shan’s nephews and niece, along with Shan’s youngest sister, were our flower girls and page boys.
+We also had our families involved in our wedding party.
+I had my two sisters as bridesmaids, and Shan’s maid of honor was her twin sister.
+We also had two of Shan’s younger sisters as our junior bridesmaids.
+Shan’s nephews and niece, along with Shan’s youngest sister, were our flower girls and page boys too.

-I loved the reveal as well, and absolutely loved those moments where it was just the two of us enjoying being with each other.
+I loved the reveal and absolutely loved those moments where it was just the two of us enjoying being with each other.
 But I also loved that our wedding ceremony was so personal and crafted perfectly by our beautiful celebrant, Jess Hills, to reflect who we are.
-We had all of those who were most important to us involved in different ways throughout the ceremony, and I really loved the sharing of our vows that we had both written individually with each other in front of our family and our friends.
+We had all of those who were most important to us involved in different ways throughout the ceremony.
+I really loved sharing our vows that we had both written individually with each other in front of our family and our friends.

-As for things not going to plan, well on paper, everything that COULD go wrong, DID go wrong!
+Things not going to plan, well on paper, everything that COULD go wrong DID go wrong!
 The sun shone all week in the lead-up, but our wedding day arrived with rain and freezing cold weather.
-Our outdoor ceremony had to be moved indoors (although Shan was secretly ecstatic about this!), we lost Amy’s wedding ring along with our custom ring box, and some of our bridesmaids didn’t get the memo to come down for photos and only arrived for the last 5 minutes of photos with the bridal party!
+Our outdoor ceremony had to be moved indoors (although Shan was secretly ecstatic about this!).
+We lost Amy’s wedding ring along with our custom ring box, and some of our bridesmaids didn’t get the memo to come down for photos and only arrived for the last five minutes of pictures with the bridal party!

-Regardless of everything that didn’t go according to plan, we were both so totally ecstatic to finally be able to get married that nothing could have shaken us on the day.
-We just took everything in our stride, laughed (A LOT) and moved on – we had each other and that was all that mattered.
+Regardless of everything that didn’t go according to plan.
+We were both so totally ecstatic to finally be able to get married that nothing could have shaken us on the day.
+Just taking everything in our stride, laughing (A LOT), and moving on.
+We had each other, and that was all that mattered.